mideind/Icegrams/README.rst

 Prerequisites
 *************

-This package runs on CPython 3.4 or newer, and on PyPy 3.5 or newer.
+This package runs on CPython 3.5 or newer, and on PyPy 3.5 or newer.
 It has been tested on Linux (gcc on x86-64 and ARMhf), MacOS (clang) and Windows (MSVC).

-If a binary wheel package isn't available on `PyPI <https://pypi.org>`_ for your system, you may need to have the ``python3-dev`` and/or potentially ``python3.6-dev`` packages (or their Windows equivalents) installed on your system to set up Icegrams successfully.
+If a binary wheel package isn't available on `PyPI <https://pypi.org>`_ for your system, you may need to have the ``python3-dev`` package (or its Windows equivalent) installed on your system to set up Icegrams successfully.
 This is because a source distribution install requires a C++ compiler and linker::

     # Debian or Ubuntu:
     sudo apt-get install python3-dev
-    sudo apt-get install python3.6-dev

 ************
 Installation